krahets/hello-algo/en/docs/chapter_data_structure/number_encoding.md

 - **One's complement**: The one's complement of a positive number is the same as its sign-magnitude.
 For negative numbers, it's obtained by inverting all bits except the sign bit.
 - **Two's complement**: The two's complement of a positive number is the same as its sign-magnitude.
 For negative numbers, it's obtained by adding $1$ to their one's complement.

-The following diagram illustrates the conversions among sign-magnitude, one's complement, and two's complement:
+The figure below illustrates the conversions among sign-magnitude, one's complement, and two's complement:

 ![Conversions between sign-magnitude, one's complement, and two's complement](number_encoding.assets/1s_2s_complement.png)